 This provides you a flexible way to create nodes.

-The script/binary will be copied into the Hetzner Rescue System and executed.
+The script/binary will be copied into the rescue system and executed.

 You need to enable two things: